paperless-ngx/paperless-ngx/docs/utilities.rst

 The Exporter
 ------------

-Tired of fiddling with *Paperless*, or just want to do something stupid and are afraid of accidentally damaging your files?
+Tired of fiddling with Paperless, or just want to do something stupid and are afraid of accidentally damaging your files?
 You can export all of your PDFs into neatly named, dated, and unencrypted.